stakater/infrastructure-app-units/README.md

-# infrastructure-app-units
-Application Units for infrastructure applications
+# Application Units for Stakater infrastructure applications

+This repo contains different systemd unit files for infrastruction applications.

+If any systemd unit has templates in  `<app_name/templates`, place those templates in `/consul-templates/<app-name>/`, before starting the unit